Cubid-Me/cubid-docs/api-reference.md

 ### Notes:
 - If the API key is invalid, the response will contain a 400 status with an error message: `"Invalid API key"`.
-- Location data of the user in this API is NOT validated by CUBID (as opposed to other stamps).
+- Location data of the user in this API is NOT validated by CUBID (as opposed to other credentials).
 The user has an option to state their one residential address, and can only change it once every 6 months.
 If you need a validated address, please see our paid KYC APIs.

 ---
 ## 8. Fetch User's Approximate Location